Hosting Handbook

 Please do not make announcements and introduce contributors from the stage wearing your radio or with your radio on – this is not good festival etiquette as there can be a lot of chatter and you can easily become distracted – which then in turn is distracting for the Greenbelters.

 If you need to make a call Wait for free airspace before transmitting.
-Your Team Leaders and Programming will likely be on Channel 4, Control and Front Desk are normally on Channel 1.
-We will confirm this at the festival.
+Your Team Leaders and Programming will likely be on Channel 4, Control and Front Desk are on Channel 1.

 Who |